Lucas-C/pre-commit-hooks/README.md

 <!-- tocstop -->

-Hooks that require Python dependencies, or specific to a language, have been extracted into separate repos:
+Hooks specific to a language, or with more dependencies have been extracted into separate repos:

 - https://github.com/Lucas-C/pre-commit-hooks-bandit
 - https://github.com/Lucas-C/pre-commit-hooks-go